-The recognition of the comfort provided when working with animals has been integrated into our courtrooms, our veterans’ assistance programs, and even our prisons.
-While the typical emotional support animal consists of one that can be easily transported, fed, and housed, there is a particular type of large animal that can be particularly therapeutic to interact with.
+Recognizing the comfort provided when working with animals has been integrated into our courtrooms, veterans’ assistance programs, and even prisons.
+While the typical emotional support animal consists of one that can be easily transported, fed, and housed, a particular type of large animal can be particularly therapeutic to interact with.

 This animal is the horse.

 Equine therapy has been utilized throughout the ages, even as far back as the days of ancient Greece.
 Actively riding a horse involves much more than simply sitting in a saddle.
 Each movement of our legs, arms, and torso communicates something to the horse.
 Working with an animal that is so sensitive and responsive to our physical motions provides us with the opportunity to become acutely aware of how we are using our bodies.
 The posture and rhythmic movements required for successfully navigating the various gaits and exercises engaged during a riding session also strengthen our core muscles.
 As we become more confident in our physical abilities, our mental and emotional health is often improved.

 Horse riding not only provides us with physical therapy, but it also provides a window into our psyche.
 Horse lovers are fond of describing how the animals intrinsically connect with their handlers.
 If we are anxious, our horse will act giddy.
 If we feel depressed or disconnected from life, our horse will respond by being sluggish.
 This applies even when we are only temporarily the one in charge of directing the horse.